-In February, 2000 the Service issued Rev. Proc.
-2000-20, 2000-6 IRB 553 which revised and combined the master and prototype and regional prototype plan programs into a unified program.
+In February, 2000 the IRS issued Revenue Procedure 2000-20, 2000-6 IRB 553 which revised and combined the master and prototype and regional prototype plan programs into a unified program.
 It also opened the unified program to allow sponsors to obtain opinion letters covering all the requirements of GUST (including the Internal Revenue Service Restructuring and Reform Act of 1998, Pub.
 L. 105-206 (RRA - 98)).
-[The opening date was April 7, 2000 for mass submitter plans and May 8, 2000 for non-mass submitter plans.]
-This revenue procedure also opened the Service's volume submitter program to allow practitioners to obtain complete GUST advisory letters for their volume submitter specimen plans.
+The opening date was April 7, 2000 for mass submitter plans and May 8, 2000 for non-mass submitter plans.
+This revenue procedure also opened the IRS's volume submitter program to allow practitioners to obtain complete GUST advisory letters for their volume submitter specimen plans.
 The submission deadline date was December 31, 2000.

 Announcement 2000-99, 2000-51 IRB 591 reminds sponsors of M&P plans and practitioners who sponsor volume submitter specimen plans that the deadline for applying for GUST opinion and advisory letters was December 31, 2000.

-In general, you have until the last day of the first plan year beginning on or after January 1, 2001 to amend or restate your plan for the changes in the qualification requirements enacted by GUST.
-For calendar year plans this is December 31, 2001.
-This is the end of the remedial amendment period under section 401(b) of the Code for amending plans for GUST.
-(See Rev. Proc.
-2000-27, 2000-26 IRB 1272)
+In general, you had until the last day of the first plan year beginning on or after January 1, 2001 to amend or restate your plan for the changes in the qualification requirements enacted by GUST.
+For calendar year plans this was December 31, 2001.
+This was the end of the remedial amendment period under section 401(b) of the Code for amending plans for GUST.
+(See Revenue Procedure 2000-27, 2000-26 IRB 1272)

-Note: Although plan amendments are not required before the end of the remedial amendment period, plan sponsors must operate their plans in accordance with the applicable provisions of GUST prior to plan amendment to the extent earlier operational compliance is required by law or regulation or other IRS guidance.
-(See Section 6.06 of Rev. Proc.
-97-41, 1997-33 IRB 51)
+Note: Although plan amendments were not required before the end of the remedial amendment period, plan sponsors were required to operate their plans in accordance with the applicable provisions of GUST prior to plan amendment to the extent earlier operational compliance was required by law or regulation or other IRS guidance.
+(See Section 6.06 of Revenue Procedure 97-41, 1997-33 IRB 51)

-Adopters and prior adopters of master and prototype, regional prototype, and volume submitter specimen plans that satisfy certain requirements are eligible for an extension of the remedial amendment period.
-In other words, they are eligible for an extension of the time by which their plans must be restated for GUST.
-This extension will not expire before the end of the twelfth month beginning after the date on which a GUST opinion or advisory letter is issued for the relevant master and prototype or volume submitter specimen plan.
-(See Section 19 of Rev. Proc.
-2000-20, 2000-6 IRB 553)
+Adopters and prior adopters of master and prototype, regional prototype, and volume submitter specimen plans that satisfied certain requirements were eligible for an extension of the remedial amendment period.
+In other words, they were eligible for an extension of the time by which their plans had to be restated for GUST.
+This extension was until the end of the twelfth month beginning after the date on which a GUST opinion or advisory letter was issued for the relevant master and prototype or volume submitter specimen plan.
+(See Section 19 of Revenue Procedure 2000-20, 2000-6 IRB 553)

-To be eligible for this 12-month extension period, the following requirements must be satisfied:
+To be eligible for this 12-month extension period, the following requirements had to be satisfied:

-- Before the end of the remedial amendment period without regard to the 12-month extension, the employer must adopt a M & P plan or a volume submitter specimen plan; or
+- Before the end of the remedial amendment period without regard to the 12-month extension, the employer adopted a M&P plan or a volume submitter specimen plan; or

-- Before the end of the remedial amendment period without regard to the 12-month extension, the employer and a M & P plan sponsor or volume submitter practitioner must certify in writing that the employer intends to restate its plan for GUST using an M & P plan or a volume submitter specimen plan; and
+- Before the end of the remedial amendment period without regard to the 12-month extension, the employer and a M&P plan sponsor or volume submitter practitioner certified in writing that the employer intended to restate its plan for GUST using an M&P plan or a volume submitter specimen plan; and

-In a major development that will dramatically reduce the number of applications for GUST determination letters that must be filed in order to comply with the extended remedial amendment guidelines of Rev. Proc.
-2000-20, the Service has issued Announcement 2001-77, 2001-30 IRB 83.
-The announcement modifies reliance on opinion and advisory letters issued for nonstandardized master and prototype (M&P) and volume submitter plans to allow employers who adopt these plans to rely on a favorable opinion or advisory letter with respect to most qualification requirements without requesting a determination letter.
-This expansion of reliance will make the extension of the GUST remedial amendment period described above even easier to obtain, as the extension will no longer be contingent on the filing of a determination letter request for a GUST M&P or volume submitter plan that was adopted within the twelve-month extension period.
+In a major development to dramatically reduce the number of applications for GUST determination letters that must be filed in order to comply with the extended remedial amendment guidelines, the IRS issued Announcement 2001-77, 2001-30 IRB 83.
+This announcement modified reliance on opinion and advisory letters issued for nonstandardized master and prototype (M&P) and volume submitter plans to allow employers who adopted these plans to rely on a favorable opinion or advisory letter with respect to most qualification requirements without requesting a determination letter.
+This expansion of reliance made the extension of the GUST remedial amendment period described above even easier to obtain, as the extension no longer was contingent on the filing of a determination letter request for a GUST M&P or volume submitter plan that was adopted within the twelve-month extension period.

-What are the major pre-99 changes made by GUST?
+What were the major pre-99 changes made by GUST?

-Listed below is a summary of major changes to qualification requirements made by GATT, TRA'97, SBJPA and USERRA that are effective before plan years beginning on or after January 1, 1999.
+Listed below is a summary of major changes to qualification requirements made by GATT, TRA'97, SBJPA and USERRA that were effective before plan years beginning on or after January 1, 1999.